 One of the most popular ways of seeing the Wachau Valley is traveling in tranquility by boat and taking in the pleasant rural vistas.
-Most of which operate between April and October.
+Most boat tours operate between April and October.
 This is when the Wachau Valley is at its most picturesque.
-If you’re interested in a boat tour, I suggest this great one.

 8. Krems an der Donau